cuga-rajal/opensim_apple_arm64/README.md

 *Apple Silicon*

-Instructions and files to run Opensim native on an Apple Silicon Mac have now been merged into the main Opensim distribution in the dotnet6 branch.
-For general information you can skip down to the General Requirements section below .
+Instructions and files to run Opensim native on an Apple Silicon Mac have now been merged into the main Opensim distribution in the dotnet6 branch, but this page provides more detailed instructions.
+For general information on running Opensim on Apple Silicon you can skip down to the General Requirements section below .

 The following files in this repository mirror the latest versions